aditya-travis/redar/README.md

 This module is to illustrate the use of  Semaphore based pass manager running in RMI to control the syncronziation among multiple JVMs.

+####1.4 Blocking Queue based Publisher-Topic Borker-Subcriber Pattern for Order Management System

+This module is to implement a high through-put Order Management System.
+Blocking Queue based Publisher - Broker - Subscriber pattern is used.

+Each order is sent to a Topic whose id is the Order Id.

 _____________________________________________________________